kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 policy.
 Cluster Operators must trigger an update for their changed namespaced policies.

-## Kwctl

-For `kwctl run`, expand the support for the session file used with the `--replay-host-capabilities-interactions` flag, so that the session file records all host capability calls.

 ## Control scheduling of namespaced policies

 A cluster administrator might want to retain full control over the